David Ishaya Osu - Creative Writing MA

 Many Creative Writing graduates have been awarded contracts for novels and poetry collections with a range of publishers, and have been short-listed for (and won) a range of literary prizes.
 Others have moved into publishing, journalism or teaching.

-A second class honours degree (2.2 or above) or equivalent in a relevant subject, or substantial creative writing experience.
+A first or second class honours degree or equivalent in a relevant subject, or substantial creative writing experience.
 You are required to submit a sample of your creative writing, and this will be the most significant factor in admissions decisions.
 Applicants may be called to interview.

 A piece or portfolio of creative work should be uploaded on the ‘Declaration’ page of the online application form.
 If fiction, this should be around 1,500–2,000 words; if poetry, approximately four pages.
 This should be written in English, and should be a recent sample where possible.
 We're looking for ambition and originality, and a firm grasp of the form in which you're working and its essential elements (e.g. structure, characterisation, theme, effective imagery, appropriate choice of form, clarity and originality of concept and language).
 We will read this sample to ensure that you have the necessary experience and grounding in writing craft to undertake MA study.